-The English literature program teaches students to read with imagination and insight, to write with clarity and grace, and to confront and consider the deeper questions of the human experience.
-The program focuses on the pleasure, the power, the depth, and the strange beauty of literary expression; it builds the skills to write clearly and critically in order to analyze a text and to formulate a response to a piece of writing.
+The English literature program focuses on the pleasure, power, depth and strange beauty of literary expression; it builds the skills to write clearly and critically in order to analyze a text and formulate a response to a piece of writing.

-- Study abroad in Asia, Australia, Europe or South America or teach English in China, Korea and Japan
+Other highlights include internships with local publishers and/or Pacific’s graduate writing program and opportunities to study abroad in Asia, Australia, Europe or South America or teach English in China, Korea or Japan.